A long-term traveller’s guide to all the essentials you need for your backpacking trip!

 Feminine Hygiene – one month’s supply of sanitary pads / tampons (you can buy more all over the world).
-OR better still a menstrual cup or period pants, both of which are reusable and saves waste.
+Better still, take a menstrual cup or period pants (aka period knickers), both of which are reusable and save waste.
 Check out my period pants review for more info.

-*If you’re travelling with soap, use a plastic soap case to carry it since you’ll be packing up and moving fairly often.
+*If you’re travelling with bar soap, use a plastic soap case to carry it since you’ll be packing up and moving fairly often.

 Download my backpacking essentials checklist below to help you shop, pack, and get yourself ready…